veggiedefender/apriltag-js/README.md

 ]
 ```

 What you do with it is up to you!
 You could render them as ASCII art, create HTML elements or SVG, generate images, or draw them on a canvas.
+Take a look at the unit tests for this library if you're not sure how to begin.

 You can check the size and number of IDs a tag family supports by accessing `family.size` and `family.codes.length` respectively.